 - a.
 The fundamental purpose of test and evaluation (T&E) is to enable the DoD to acquire systems that work.
 To that end, T&E provides engineers and decision-makers with knowledge to assist in managing risks, to measure technical progress, and to characterize operational effectiveness, suitability, and survivability.
 This is done by planning and executing a robust and rigorous T&E program. - b.
 The Program Manager is responsible for resourcing and executing the system's approved T&E program.
 The Program Manager assembles a test team of empowered representatives of the various test data consumers.
 The team starts early (i.e., pre-Milestone A) to develop a robust, rigorous, and efficient test program that will be conducted in support of systems engineering, evaluations, and certifications throughout the program life cycle.
 The Program Manager documents the test program planning in the Test and Evaluation Master Plan (TEMP).
+All TEMPs will require DoD Component approval; TEMPs for programs under Director, Operational Test and Evaluation (DOT&E), oversight will also require DOT&E approval.
 The operational and select live fire test events in the TEMP must have approved test plans.
-Test plans are written by the test organization responsible for the test.
-The DoD Component and the Director of Operational Test and Evaluation (DOT&E) approve TEMPs, operational test plans (OTPs), and select live fire test plans (LFTPs). - c.
-For programs under DOT&E Operational Test and Evaluation (OT&E) or Live-Fire Test and Evaluation (LFT&E) oversight, the DOT&E will provide the Milestone Decision Authority (MDA) with milestone assessments.
-DOT&E will submit a report to the Secretary of Defense and the congressional defense committees before programs under DOT&E OT&E or LFT&E oversight may proceed beyond Low-Rate Initial Production (LRIP) in accordance with 10 U.S.C.
-2366 and 2399 (Reference (n)). - 2.
+Test plans are written and approved by the test organization responsible for the test.
+Operational test plans (OTPs) for programs under DOT&E OT&E oversight and live fire test plans (LFTPs) for programs under DOT&E LFT&E oversight will require DOT&E approval. - c.
+For programs under DOT&E OT&E or LFT&E oversight, the DOT&E will provide the Milestone Decision Authority (MDA) with milestone assessments.
+DOT&E will submit a report to the Secretary of Defense and the congressional defense committees before programs under DOT&E OT&E or LFT&E oversight may proceed beyond Low-Rate Initial Production (LRIP), in accordance with 10 U.S.C.
+2366 and 2399 (Reference (g)). - 2.
 APPLICABILITY.
 This enclosure applies to all defense acquisition programs on OSD OT&E or LFT&E oversight.
-This enclosure is written to the Hardware Intensive Program model described in the core instruction, paragraph 5.c.(3)(b), with tailoring instructions for the software within those programs and the software-specific acquisition models.
-When there is no distinction between Defense Unique Software Intensive Programs and Incrementally Fielded Software Intensive Programs, they are referenced herein as "Software Acquisitions."
+This enclosure is written to the Hardware Intensive Program model described in paragraph 5c(3)(b) of this instruction, with tailoring instructions for the software within those programs and the software-specific acquisition models.
+When there is no distinction between Defense Unique Software Intensive Programs (Model 2) and Incrementally Deployed Software Intensive Programs (Model 3), they are referenced herein as "Software Acquisitions."
 Tailoring for any software, irrespective of acquisition model, is identified as being "for software in any system."
 Tailoring for Accelerated Acquisition models will be considered on a case-by-case basis.